 Marhershala plays the adult role-model for a young boy, whose name is Chiron, but given the nick-name of “Little,” by bullies who taunt him in his South Miami grade school.

 Well, this is a homily and not a film review.
-This is an especially adult film, and a very difficult, and perhaps a disturbing film for some viewers.
+This is a primarily adult film, and a very difficult, and perhaps a disturbing film for some viewers.

 However, because the movie fills all the boxes for an artistic film of great merit, it is a work of “film art” — where an actor can help us to see our world with “enlightened eyes.”
 Again these actors become real people on the screen — who are locked in impossible situations in need of redemption and healing.
 They become agencies for our own actions as followers of Christ.

 So back to our gospel, we have a job to do.
-God blesses the poor of spirit, the humble, the merciful, the pure, the persecuted, and in the light of his Kingdom – your deeds can be seen, and felt in the lives of others who are conflicted, and so in need of God’s grace.
+God blesses the poor of spirit, the humble, the merciful, the pure, the persecuted.
+Your deeds can be seen and felt in the lives of others who are conflicted, and in need of God’s grace.

-Jesus tells us that we have the power to bring the light of Christ, even in the moonlight, that all people might see color, purpose, great value, and even love in this life, for eternal life.
+Jesus tells us that we have the power to bring the light of Christ, even in the moonlight, that all people might see the color, purpose, high value, and also love in this life, for eternal life.

 Film Trailer — “Moonlight”